bas080/toplist/README.md

 As someone that imports a list i would like to be able to pick how to import it so that I have granular control over what happens to my top list.

+### Add username to list items

+A user name is generated on first time visit and optionally edited.
+This username is assigned to every list item.
+That way it is possible to derive the author of the list item.
+This enables features like submitting talking points during retrospectives.